rahrajlat/astro-airflow-hackathon/microbit_firmware/README.md

 ```

 Tune these constants cautiously if the rover consistently pulls to one side.
-The Airflow DAG stores step counts in XCom so it can issue the same number of
+The Airflow DAG uses an XCom count to command an open-loop return.
+Its current
-backward pulses when returning to base; this is open-loop retracing rather than
+loop-based count does not match the number of outbound motor pulses;
-precise odometry.
+neither this count nor the firmware provides precise odometry.

 ## Ultrasonic distance measurement